Junior Eurovision Song Contest 2011

-The Junior Eurovision Song Contest 2011 was the ninth edition of the annual Junior Eurovision Song Contest, and took place in Yerevan, Armenia at the Karen Demirchyan Sports and Concerts Complex.
-It was the first time in history of the Junior Eurovision Song Contest that the contest was held in the previous year's winning country.
-Public Television of Armenia ARMTV was the main organizer of the show, being provided financial aid from the European Broadcasting Union made of entrance fees from the participating broadcasters, while Swedish company HD Resources assisted with the technical side of the production.
+The Junior Eurovision Song Contest 2011 was the ninth edition of the Junior Eurovision Song Contest, held on 3 December 2011 at the Karen Demirchyan Sports and Concerts Complex in Yerevan, Armenia, and presented by Gohar Gasparyan and Avet Barseghyan.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster the Public Television Company of Armenia (ARMTV).
+It was the first time in history of the Junior Eurovision Song Contest that the contest was hosted the previous year's winning broadcaster, and the first time the Contest was held in Asia, or outside Europe.
+Swedish company HD Resources assisted with the technical side of the production.